King baboon spider

-Pelinobius or the king baboon is a monotypic genus of east African tarantulas containing the single species, Pelinobius muticus.
-It was first described by Ferdinand Anton Franz Karsch in 1885, and is found in Tanzania and Kenya.
+Pelinobius is a monotypic genus of east African tarantulas (family Theraphosidae) containing the single species, Pelinobius muticus, the king baboon spider.
+It was first described by Ferdinand Anton Franz Karsch in 1885 and is found in Tanzania and Kenya.

+Taxonomy

+The genus Pelinobius and the species Pelinobius muticus were first described by Ferdinand Karsch in 1885.
+Independently, Reginald Innes Pocock described Citharischius crawshayi in his new genus Citharischius in 1900.
+In 1985, Robert Raven synonymized Pelinobius with Phoneyusa, as had been suggested by Pocock in 1898.
+In 2010, R. C. Gallon restored Pelinobius and made Citharischius a junior synonym, and also made Citharischius crawshayi and some species in the genus Phoneyusa synonyms of P. muticus.

 Description

 The king baboon spider is rusty brown to orange in color.
 They live in the shrublands and grasslands of east Africa, often using vegetation as a protective cover for their burrows.
 They are one of the few tarantulas that use stridulation as a major defense mechanism in addition to rearing up and striking.
-They produce the stridulation sound effect by rubbing the femurs of their first and second pairs of legs.
+They produce the stridulation-sound-effect by rubbing the femurs of their first and second pairs of legs.